-Children love water-play.
-What about making a lake using a baking tray filled with water on which your child can sail small boats made from walnut-halves?
+Children love water play.
+So, today, we are making a lake using a baking tray filled with water on which your child can sail small boats made from walnut-halves.

 What you will need:

 - colorful cardstock to make sails,

 - toothpicks or thin straws with a tip cut to a point,